egovernments/municipal-services/tradelicense/README.md

 ## Service Details

-Tl service in integrated with Workflow steps.
+Tradelicense service in integrated with Workflow steps.
 We can as many internal states/action to be performed on the applications which is configurable.
 The license is generated once the application is approved.
 The notifications are sent over every steps in the workflow.

 ### API Details